-The Mogo Adventure Trails Hub Masterplan was created in response to further progress the concept of a destination trail network within Mogo.
-The Masterplan has strong tourism and economic development focus, with the view to utilising mountain biking as a major component of the economic revival of the region post bush fires.
+The Mogo Adventure Trails Masterplan was created in response to further progress the concept of a destination trail network within Mogo.
+The Masterplan has a strong tourism and economic development focus, with the view to utilising mountain biking as a major component of the economic revival of the region post bushfires.
 A focus on event potential also builds upon the economic development potential of the proposed trail network.

 The Masterplan lays out a nationally significant trail network, including 125.6km of new track and major entry hub at Mogo.
-It is anticipated that the network will receive 45,000 visitors and indirect economic impact of \$10.5m in the first year alone.
-This will be a significant component of economic recovery for fire affected regions of Mogo and Batemans Bay.
+It is anticipated that the network will receive 45,000 visitors and an indirect economic impact of \$10.5m in the first year alone.
+This will be a significant component of economic recovery for the fire affected regions of Mogo and Batemans Bay.

-In relation to Mogo, the overall masterplan identifies an access point to the Mogo Adventure trail Hub northeast of the village centre via the village carpark, it also identifies a suitable location for the bike hub.
-This access point has been considered and accommodated in the Place Activation Plan.
+In relation to Mogo, the overall Masterplan identifies an access point to the Mogo Trails northeast of the Village centre via the Village carpark, it also identifies a suitable location for the bike hub.
+This access point has been considered and accommodated in this Plan.